relai/vertx-starters/helloworld/README.md

                   .requestHandler(request -> request.response().end("Hello World!"))
                   .listen(8080, "localhost");

-Aren't stars all aligned for Vert.x?
-Isn't it simply the right framework at the right time?
+Aren't all stars aligned for Vert.x?
+It is such a wonderful framework, just at the right time.

-## Integration Test

-Vert.x makes it easy to incorporate integration tests.
-[HelloIntegrationTest](https://github.com/relai/vertx-starters/blob/master/helloworld/src/test/java/demo/starter/vertx/helloworld/integration/HelloIntegrationTest.java) tests the HTTP server serves the correct content.

-## Build

-This module is created using [vertx maven integration](http://vertx.io/maven_dev.html).

-Use `mvn install` to compile, test and package the Vert.x mod.
-To execute the mode, run command:

-    mvn vertx:runMod

-The command deploys the "Hello World" mod, bringing up the HTTP server at `http://localhost:8080`.